Refugee, granny and nurse aide among US storm dead

 Mr Sharifu, a refugee from Democratic Republic of the Congo, was in the middle of rebuilding his life in Buffalo, having fled his war-torn homeland.

-Ali Sharifu, his cousin, told Buffalo News that Mr Sharifu "was so excited to become a father" and was working toward buying a home for his growing family.
+Ali Sharifu, his cousin, told Buffalo News that Mr Sharifu "was so excited to become a father" and was working towards buying a home for his growing family.

 Monique Alexander